 Hypersonic Airbreathing Propulsion

-The Hypersonic Airbreathing Propulsion Branch perform multidisciplinary research to develop advanced technology for hypersonic airbreathing propulsion systems for aerospace vehicles, focusing on airframe-integrated engine concepts exhibiting high performance over a wide Mach range.
+The Hypersonic Airbreathing Propulsion Branch (HAPB) performs multidisciplinary research to develop advanced technology for hypersonic airbreathing propulsion systems for aerospace vehicles, focusing on airframe-integrated engine concepts exhibiting high performance over a wide Mach range.
 Branch expertise is a blend of several areas, each contributing strongly to the advancement of scramjet engine performance and operability: ground test experimentation, computational model development and application, engine flowpath design and integration, and flight test experimentation.
 Our mission statement is: Conduct multidisciplinary research to advance tools and technologies for hypersonic air-breathing propulsion systems in support of national objectives.